vuestorefront/vue-storefront/packages/core/docs/guide/cart-and-wishlist.md

 ```

-1.  basic usage scenarios:
+### basic usage scenarios:

      * adding an item

-The basic thing that user wants to while interacting with the cart is adding an item to it.
+The basic thing that user wants to do while interacting with the cart is adding an item to it.
 So having example application, we use `addToCart` function in order to allow user to add new product or additional items of product that is already added.

 ```js
 <template>